 Few people get the opportunity to ever experience the grandeur of the world’s largest rainforest.
 Diverse species of trees and animals leave an impressionable memory.
-But even at 2.1 million sq. miles, the aggressive expansion of agriculture is destroying what is considered the most precious gift of Mother Nature on Earth.
-Land clearance , which is going unhindered, is utterly devastating this part of the world.
+But even at 2.1 million sq. miles, the aggressive expansion of agriculture is destroying what is considered Mother Nature’s most precious gift.
+Land clearance, which is continuing unhindered, is utterly devastating this part of the world.

 This article (6 Places to Visit Before They Disappear) is a free and open source.
 You have permission to republish this article under a Creative Commons license with attribution to Aral Bereux and DNewsHQ.